fleetdm/fleet/handbook/company/communications.md

 | 8  | Up to a week  |
 | 13 | 1 to 2 weeks  |

+> Larger projects are estimated in a way that can sometimes look disproportionate to account for edge cases that weren't caught during planning.
+This helps us develop [iteratively](https://fleetdm.com/handbook/company#results) and deliver bite-sized functionality on more predictable time scales.

 ### Making a pull request